-Government announces $6.2 billion loan guarantees for small and medium sized businesses
+Covid-19 coronavirus: Government announces $6.2b loan guarantees for SMEs

 • Coronavirus: Reserve Bank cuts OCR to record low 0.25 per cent

+"We are in extraordinary times here, and we need to make sure that this lending is getting to the people who need it," Robertson said.

+"We felt on the balance of the discussions that a higher level of Crown guarantee would encourage the banks to lend to businesses that are solvent but ones that have encountered significant difficulty."

-The banks, not the Government, will make decisions on whether the businesses should be eligible for the loans, Robertson told reporters.
+The banks, not the Government, will make decisions on whether the businesses should be eligible for the loans, Robertson said.

-On Monday, Robertson said he the Government had agreed in principal to the scheme to provide working capital to businesses, along with the retail banks and the Reserve Bank of New Zealand.

-The scheme is similar to that announced in Australia on Sunday, with the Government and banks making equal contributions to the loans.
-Robertson told reporters that he was open to the scheme evolving.
+"The scheme leverages the Crown's financial strength, allowing banks to lend to ease the financial stress on solvent firms affected by the Covid-19 pandemic," Robertson said.

+"We have committed to monitoring this scheme and we are prepared to evolve this scheme over time if necessary."

-In Australia, Prime Minister Scott Morrison said A$20 billion ($20.4b) would be provided to be invested dollar for dollar alongside banks to provide working capital to small and medium sized businesses.
+On Sunday, Australian Prime Minister Scott Morrison said A$20 billion ($20.4b) would be provided to be invested dollar for dollar alongside banks to provide working capital to small and medium sized businesses.

-Under the Australian scheme, the Government will guarantee 50 per cent of new loans issued by eligible lenders to SMEs.

 "The Government's support will enhance lenders' willingness and ability to provide credit to SMEs with the scheme able to support $40b of lending to SMEs," Morrison said in a joint statement with Treasurer Josh Frydenberg.